-When maxf = 10000(15000) and for the best behavior, PSwarm together with MCS win over the remaining solvers, being the former one slightly more robust.
-In the average and worst scenarios, PSwarm loses against Direct and MCS, but again it wins on robustness overall.
-In Figures 8 and 9 we plot the profiles for the number of function evaluations taken to solve the problems in our list (for the cases maxf = 1000and maxf = 10000).
-The best solver is MCS, which is not surprising since it is based on interpolation models and most of the objective functions tested are smooth.
-PSwarm appears clearly in the second place in these profiles.
-Moreover, in Table 1 we report the average number of function evaluations taken to solve the problems in our list (also for the cases maxf = 1000 and maxf = 10000).
+Table 1: Average number of function evaluations for the test set in the cases maxf = 1000 and maxf = 10000 (averages among the 30 runs for stochastic solvers).

+smooth.
+PSwarm appears clearly in second place in these profiles.
+Moreover, in Table 1 we report the corresponding average number of function evaluations.
 One can see from these tables that PSwarm appears first and MCS performed apparently worse.
 This effect is due to some of the problems in our test set where the objective function exhibits steep oscillations.
-PSwarm is a direct search type method and thus better suited to deal with such type of functions, and thus it seemed to present the best balance (among all solvers) for smooth and less smooth types of objective functions.
+PSwarm is a direct search type method and thus better suited to deal with these types of functions, and thus it seemed to present the best balance (among all solvers) for smooth and less smooth types of objective functions.

-It is important to point out that the performance of Direct is not necessarily better than the one of PSwarm as we could have inferred from the profiles for the quality of the final objective value.
-In fact, the stopping criterion for Direct (as well as for PGAPack) is based on the maximum number of function evaluations permitted.
-One can clearly see from Table 1 that Direct took many more evaluations than PSwarm (and that the latter one also performed significantly better than ASA).
+It is important to point out that the performance of DIRECT is not necessarily better than the one of PSwarm, a conclusion which could be wrongly drawn from the profiles for the quality of the final objective value.
+In fact, the stopping criterion for DIRECT (as well as for PGAPack) is based on the maximum number of function evaluations permitted.
+One can clearly see from Table 1 that PSwarm required fewer function evaluations than DIRECT or ASA.